Mutual Information and Optimality of Approximate Message-Passing in Random Linear Estimation: Introduction

 While our proof technique uses AMP and SE, it is based on two important additional ingredients.
 The first is the Guerra-Toninelli interpolation method~\cite{guerra2005introduction,korada2010}, that allows in particular to show that the RS potential yields an upper bound to the MI.
 This was already done for the CDMA problem in~\cite{korada2010} (for binary signals) and here we extend this work to any discrete signal distribution.
 The converse requires more work and uses the second ingredient, namely a {\it spatially coupled} version of the model.
 In the context of CS such spatial coupling (SC) constructions were introduced in ~\cite{kudekar2010effect,donoho2013information,krzakala2012statistical,krzakala2012probabilistic}.
 It was observed in \cite{krzakala2012statistical,krzakala2012probabilistic} and already proved in \cite{donoho2013information} that there is no hard phase for the AMP algorithm in the asymptotic regime of an infinite spatially coupled system.
-In the present paper spatial coupling is used, not so much as an engineering construction, but as a mean to analyze the underlying uncoupled original system.
+In the present paper spatial coupling is first used, not so much as an engineering construction, but as a mean to analyze the underlying uncoupled original system.
+Additionally, we also extend the results of \cite{donoho2013information} by proving that, not only does spatial coupling remove the existence of the hard phase at infinitesimal noise, but also provably leads to Bayes optimal results for {\it any} values of the signal-to-noise ratio and undersampling ratio.
 We use methods developed in the recent analysis of capacity-achieving spatially coupled low-density parity-check codes~\cite{kudekar2011threshold,hassani2010coupled,pfister2012,kumar2014} and sparse superposition codes~\cite{barbier2014replica,barbier2015approximate,barbier2016proof}.

 We have recently applied a similar strategy to the factorization of low rank matrices~\cite{krzakala2016mutual,XXT}.
 This, we believe, shows that the techniques and results developed in this paper are not only relevant for random linear estimation, but also in a broader context, and opens the way to prove many other results on estimation problems previously obtained with the heuristic replica method.